Ladenburger-Labs/Mail-to-Folder-Sync/README.md

-# mailflow
+# Mail-to-Folder-Sync

-Two small, cross-platform scripts automating email <-> filesystem, talking directly to PrivateEmail over IMAP/SMTP.
-Runs identically on macOS and Windows.
+A collection of small, cross-platform scripts to automate email <-> filesystem sync.
-Thunderbird is never touched directly — drafts and processed mail sync through the server, so they appear in Thunderbird normally.

 ## What each script does